Badipanga/Mondrian.bas/README.md

 # Mondrian.bas

-An extremely simple program in QBasic that creates images similar to famous abstract painter Piet Mondrian.
+An extremely simple program in QBasic that creates images similar to the paintings of the famous abstract painter Piet Mondrian.